sanquinteros/Activity-Manager/ReadMe.txt

-This is the source code of the software.
-In order to get it running you have to enter the "src" folder and compile the "Main.c" file with a C compiler.
-I used the Dev-C++ compiler for C language version "TDM-GCC 9.2.0 64-bit Release".
+This repository houses the source code for a project undertaken as part of my learning journey with the C programming language at UNIP university.
+The software has been tested and verified to work on Windows 10 and 11, though compatibility with other operating systems hasn't been confirmed.
+To execute the program, navigate to the "src" directory and compile the "Main.c" file using a C compiler.
+The Dev-C++ compiler for the C language, specifically the "TDM-GCC 9.2.0 64-bit Release" version, was used in the development process.